joaquin-angeles/nixdots/README.md

 # Installation

-Clone the repository: `git clone https://github.com/joaquin-angeles/NyxOS.git && cd NyxOS`
+Clone the repository: `git clone https://github.com/joaquin-angeles/nixdots.git && cd nixdots`

-Build and switch to the configuration: `sudo nixos-rebuild switch --flake --impure ./system#nyxos`
+Build and switch to the configuration: `sudo nixos-rebuild switch --flake --impure ./system#nixos-btw`

 # Customization

-All system and user configurations are located in flake.nix, system/, and home/ directories.
+All system and user configurations are located in flake.nix, system/core, and system/home directories.
 Extending or overriding modules is straightforward thanks to Nix's declarative nature.

 # Preview Gallery